MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/5-paging/readme.md

 To simplify [previous iterations](../4-paths/readme.md) of the connector, the `TripPin.Feed` function wasn't _page aware_.
 It simply parsed whatever JSON was returned from the request and formatted it as a table.
 Those familiar with the OData protocol might have noticed that many incorrect assumptions were made on the [format of the response](https://docs.oasis-open.org/odata/odata-json-format/v4.0/cs01/odata-json-format-v4.0-cs01.html#_Toc365464681)
 (such as assuming there's a `value` field containing an array of records).

-In this lesson, you'll improve your response handling logic by making it page aware.
+In this lesson, you improve your response handling logic by making it page aware.
 Future tutorials make the page handling logic more robust and able to handle multiple response formats (including errors from the service).

 >[!Note]